techreturners/lm-code-ts-blog-browser/README.md

 👉 Verify that the URL endpoints above are working correctly.

-💡 The most important part of the server logic is found in the `setup_routes.ts` file.
+💡 The most important part of the server logic is found in the `routes.ts` file.
 This file hooks up URL routes (such as `http://localhost:8080/api/posts/all`) to the relevant logic.
 Since this server is basic, all of the logic takes place in that one file.
 This means you can see exactly what happens when you try to browse for, say, all posts, or all users.

-👉 Take some time to explore the `setup_routes.ts` file in the server so you can get a sense for what it's doing.
+👉 Take some time to explore the `routes.ts` file in the server so you can get a sense for what it's doing.
 Again, don't worry if you don't exactly understand everything - see if you can spot the patterns of how the server returns some data to the client when it is requested.

 ## Initial Exploration